LEARN MORE ABOUT SUZE

 Suze Orman has been called “a force in the world of personal finance” and a “one-woman financial advice powerhouse” by USA Today.
 A two-time Emmy Award-winning television host, New York Times mega bestselling author, magazine and online columnist, writer/producer, and one of the top motivational speakers in the world today, Orman is undeniably America’s most recognized expert on personal finance.

-Orman is the contributing editor to “O” The Oprah Magazine, the Costco Connection Magazine and is in her 12th year as host of the award winning Suze Orman Show, which airs every Saturday night on CNBC.
+Orman was the contributing editor to “O” The Oprah Magazine for 16 years, the Costco Connection Magazine for over 18 years, and hosted the award winning Suze Orman Show, which aired every Saturday night on CNBC for 13 years.
 Over her television career Suze has accomplished that which no other television personality ever has before.
-Not only is she the single most successful fundraiser in the history of Public Television, but she has also garnered an unprecedented eight Gracie awards, more than anyone in the 38-year history of this prestigious award.
+Not only is she the single most successful fundraiser in the history of Public Television, but she has also garnered an unprecedented eight Gracie awards, more than anyone in the entire history of this prestigious award.
 The Gracies recognize the nation’s best radio, television, and cable programming for, by, and about women.

 In March 2013, Forbes magazine awarded Suze a spot in the top 10 on a list of the most influential celebrities of 2013.
 In January 2013, The Television Academy Foundation’s Archive of American Television has honored Suze’s broadcast career accomplishments with her recent inclusion in its historic Emmy TV Legends interview collection.